callec/am-reader/README.md

 ## TODO

 ### Actual TODO
-- Add zoom to PDFs (not 100 but is probably for the better)
 - Uploading and deletion of PDFs
   - Proper log in system (i.e. hashing, salting, and storage of passwords).
   - Scanning PDFs for unwanted content (can use `nsfwjs` but I think it will be VERY slow for long PDFs).